 - If no transaction is found, a variance transaction with the type “Missing Transaction” is created in NetSuite.

 For more information on how to understand and install the payment gateway, see:

-- Understand the "Payout to Reconciliation" integration app and its structure
+- Understand the "Payout to Reconciliation Automation for NetSuite" integration app and its structure

-- Install the "Payout to Reconciliation" Business Process App
+- Install the "Payout to Reconciliation Automation for NetSuite" integration app

-- From the NetSuite GL bank account drop-down menu, choose a NetSuite GL bank account to deposit funds received from Braintree.
+- In the NetSuite GL bank account setting, choose a NetSuite GL bank account to deposit funds received from Braintree.

-- From the NetSuite GL account to track variance drop-down menu, choose a NetSuite GL account to track your variances.
+- In the NetSuite GL account to track variance setting, choose a NetSuite GL account to track your variances.
 A variance is reported if there is an amount mismatch or a matching transaction is not found in NetSuite.